Skip to content

 Localtonians wish a Happy Birthday to Maysville native and Wildcat Darius Tiyon Miller, born in 1990.

-March 21, 1998, Scott County defeated Paintsville 89-78 for the Boys’ Sweet 16 State Basketball Championship with 18,867 watching in Rupp Arena.
+March 1, 1998, Scott County defeated Paintsville 89-78 for the Boys’ Sweet 16 State Basketball Championship with 18,867 watching in Rupp Arena.
 Paintsville’s J.R.
-VanHoose ended his career with 272 points in Sweet 16 games, only behind Clay County’s Richie Farmer (317).
+VanHoose ended his career with 272 points in Sweet 16 games, behind only Clay County’s Richie Farmer (317).

-March 21, 2021, Wolfgang Kratzenberg from Verona caught a state record Saugeye weighing 9 lbs., 0.5 ozs.
+March 21, 2021, Wolfgang Kratzenberg from Verona caught a state record Saugeye weighing 9 lbs., 0.5 oz.
 He landed it in Bullock Pen Lake in Boone and Grant Counties.

 Monday, March 21, 2022, rescuers located the body of James Brown, 33, 2.5 miles deep inside a Harlan County mine after a section of roof collapsed on Sunday night.
 Meanwhile, the assembly overrode the governor’s veto on two bills.
-One bill cut unemployment benefits, the other ended the state of emergency for Covid, which meant the Commonwealth missed out on $50 million in food stamps.
-The legislatures stated “help wanted” signs littered the state.
+One cut unemployment benefits; the other ended the state of emergency for COVID-19; the legislatures stated “help wanted” signs littered the state.